 A swimming cap and shower cap have very different purposes.
 Both can limit the amount of water that can reach your hair, however they are not fully waterproof.

-In fact, swim caps are not designed to keep your hair dry at all; their primary purpose is to make your head more hydrodynamic but streamlining its shape.
+In fact, swim caps are not designed to keep your hair dry at all; their primary purpose is to improve your head’s hydrodynamics by streamlining its shape.
 Thus, it has a much tighter fit and may not feel comfortable.

 A shower cap, on the other hand, is designed to keep your hair dry, but only from a showerhead.
 It is designed with long hair in mind so it’s much looser to give your hair more space.
 It’s not intended to streamline your appearance at all, because its job is to keep water out, not make you more hydrodynamic.